Reference

 log_pseudolikelihood(rbm, v; exact = false)Log-pseudolikelihood of v.
 If exact is true, the exact pseudolikelihood is returned.
 But this is slow if v consists of many samples.
 Therefore by default exact is false, in which case the result is a stochastic approximation, where a random site is selected for each sample, and its conditional probability is calculated.
 In average the results with exact = false coincide with the deterministic result, and the estimate is more precise as the number of samples increases.

-RestrictedBoltzmannMachines.log_pseudolikelihood_exact — Method
+RestrictedBoltzmannMachines.log_pseudolikelihood_exact — Function

 log_pseudolikelihood_exact(rbm, v)Log-pseudolikelihood of v.
 This function computes the exact pseudolikelihood, doing traces over all sites.
 Note that this can be slow for large number of samples.
+Implemented for Binary, Spin, Potts, and PottsGumbel visible layers.

-RestrictedBoltzmannMachines.log_pseudolikelihood_sites — Method
+RestrictedBoltzmannMachines.log_pseudolikelihood_sites — Function

 log_pseudolikelihood_sites(rbm, v, sites)Log-pseudolikelihood of a site conditioned on the other sites, where sites is an array of site indices (CartesianIndex), one for each sample.
 Returns an array of log-pseudolikelihood values, for each sample.
+Implemented for Binary, Spin, Potts, and PottsGumbel visible layers.

 RestrictedBoltzmannMachines.log_pseudolikelihood_stoch — Method